Eldemarkki/Marching-Cubes-Terrain/README.md

 License: MIT

 Credits:
-- Paul Bourke for the algorithm (http://paulbourke.net/geometry/polygonise/)
+- Paul Bourke for an example of the Marching Cubes algorithm (http://paulbourke.net/geometry/polygonise/)
 - Ashley Davis for the camera script (https://gist.github.com/ashleydavis/f025c03a9221bc840a2b)
 - Jordan Peck for the noise library (https://github.com/Auburns/FastNoise_CSharp)